-The financial forecast is looking bleak for schools in the UK, and the only ways to reduce spending are to clean less, achieve more with what you have, or invest in modern technologies.
+Universities in the UK are starting to feel pressure.
+Fewer students are joining from overseas due to the government's internatioanl student visa change, resulting in less income for universities.
+The only ways to reduce spending are to clean less, achieve more with what you have, or invest in modern technologies.
 Smart cleaning can help you do all three.
-If you want to learn more about what we can do to save the most in your school, reach out to us today.
+If you want to learn more about what we can do to save the most in your university, reach out to us today.

-\Reducing costs through smart cleaning:
+Reducing costs through smart cleaning: